 While the rest of Rotterdam was flattened during the German blitzkrieg at the start of the Second World War, Delfshaven survived a later Allied bombing of the docks that mistakenly flattened the neighbouring Bospolder-Tussendijken district.
-Walking through the area early on a Sunday morning, traditional Dutch barges were moored around the beautiful inner port; the famous Delfshaven windmill stood stoically observing the tranquil scene; and the sunlight struck the golden weathervane of the Pelgrimvaderskerk, the Pilgrims’ Church.
+Walking through the area early on a Sunday morning, traditional Dutch barges were moored around the beautiful inner port; the famous Delfshaven windmill stood stoically observing the tranquil scene; and sunlight struck the golden weathervane of the Pilgrims’ Church, the Pelgrimvaderskerk.
 History seemed to spring to life.

 It was in the Pelgrimvaderskerk, and on the quay in front, that some of the Founding Fathers prayed before setting sail for the unknown.

 The Netherlands had long been home to English religious dissenters, those who refused to acknowledge the control of the Church of England because they didn’t believe it had been ‘purified’ of Catholicism.
 In a period when Church and State were one and the same, such views were seen as traitorous and fanatical by the English authorities.
 Across the North Sea, Dutch religious tolerance led many Dissenters to leave England for the land of the windmill.